akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “That one,” the woman said.
 “Due to hatch within the fortnight.
 But she’s not the sitting kind, that goose.
 Won’t see it through.”

+Mother leaned in, her eyes scanning the quiet, grey birds in the main nest.
+“Look here, Beatrice.
+These eggs are from the marsh-mother.
+They’ll hatch into birds that stay near the hall and fatten well on the stubble.
+Wouldn't you rather have a bird that knows its place?
+One that won't try to fly the fence every time the wind changes?”

+Beatrice did not move her gaze from the corner.
+Her jaw set, a small, hard line appearing between her brows—the same look Harold wore when he was counting the days until a storm.

+“I want the one from the reeds,” Beatrice said.

+Mother looked at the larger, bone-colored egg, then back at her daughter's determined face.
+She didn't argue.
+Instead, she knelt in the straw, checking the warmth of the stray egg with the back of her hand.

-Mother knelt beside Beatrice.
-“We’ll need a hen, then.
-A broody one.”
+“We’ll need a hen, then,” Mother said softly.
+“A broody one who won't mind the size of it.”

-The woman considered.
+The woman considered, looking toward the rafters.
 “I’ve got an old speckled hen.
-Been sitting on stones for a week.
-She’ll take anything.”
+Been sitting on stones for a week and cross enough to peck the eyes out of a fox.”

 She fetched the hen—a small, fierce-looking thing with feathers the colour of autumn leaves—and placed her in a straw-lined basket.
-Then, carefully, she added the speckled egg.
+Then, carefully, she added the chosen egg.

 The hen ruffled, settled, and tucked the egg beneath her without complaint.